 If you choose to follow an alkaline vegan diet, it’s important to ensure you’re getting enough of all the right nutrients.
 People who follow this diet have various rules about what they can and can’t eat, but many will avoid lentils and some grains—which are rich sources of plant-based protein—because they are “acid-forming,” for example.

-The bottom line is: if you’re changing the way you eat, you should always consult with a health or nutrition professional first to ensure you’re informed and safe, and you’re not going to end up with any deficiencies.
+The bottom line is: if you’re changing the way you eat, you should always consult with a health or nutrition professional first to ensure you’re informed and safe, and that you’re not going to end up with any deficiencies.

 Vegan alkaline foods